toadkarter/side-projects/bash-script-pick-n-mix/README.md

 This script just runs a few standard update commands on my machine.
 It is called mintupdate because I am currently using Linux Mint as my OS :-)

+## jupyternew

+This script works with a file titled "defaultjupter", which I have saved in my Documents folder.
+This file contains the default JSON data required for a Jupyter Notebook file.
+The file is copied to the working directory, name changed to user input with the correct extension, and opened in VS Code.

 ___
 ## starwarsascii